 - PDF Pre-processing: This initial step involves cleaning the PDF.
 For scanned documents, you’ll apply de-skewing and noise reduction.
 For all PDFs, you might convert them to images page by page to handle visual elements consistently.

-- Optical Character Recognition (OCR): If the PDF contains non-selectable text (scanned pages), OCR engines like Tesseract, Google Cloud Vision, or Azure AI Document Intelligence are crucial.
-They convert image-based text into machine-readable characters.
-The accuracy of OCR can significantly influence downstream RAG LLMs performance, with modern services achieving over 99% character recognition on clear documents.
+- Optical Character Recognition (OCR): If the PDF contains non-selectable text, OCR engines such as Tesseract, Google Cloud Vision, or Azure AI Document Intelligence convert image-based text into machine-readable characters.
+OCR quality affects downstream RAG LLMs performance, especially when the source scan is low resolution.

 - Layout Analysis: This is where the magic happens beyond simple text.
 Tools analyze the spatial arrangement of text blocks, images, and tables.
 They identify reading order, differentiate between headings, paragraphs, footnotes, and extract structural information.
 Libraries like